 The destruction process is equally messy.
 When the Partner destructor is called for a Partner instance, the m_pRef will be non-zero.
 A delete is done on the pointer, which calls the destructor of the SecretPartner instance.
 Since the SecretPartner derived from the Partner and the destructors were declared virtual, the Partner destructor is called.
 This time, the m_pRef is zero and the function returns, allowing the SecretPartners destructor to complete and finally allowing the Partner instance to be destructed.
-Following this in the debugger was tedious.
+Follow this in the debugger and you'll agree that it is tedious.

-Having said all that, implementing the SecretPartner as a singleton could simplify this confusion.
+Having said all that, implementing the SecretPartner as a singleton might simplify this confusion.
 The Partner would only call the instance method, the SecretPartner would be responsible for the allocation and de-allocation of itself.
 However, it imposes an unnecessary restriction on the multiplicity between it and the Partner.
 It's a trade-off and the choice was made to minimize the restrictions on multiplicity.

 '''

 Listing 3 - Partner Class Definitions (Partner.cpp)

 // Definitions for the Partner Class

 #include "Partner.h"

 #include "SecretPartner.h"

 #include <iostream>

 using namespace std;

 Partner::Partner()

 {

 m_pRef = 0;

 m_fStartingCapital = 0;

 }

 void Partner::StartBusiness(float ventureCapital)

 {

 m_fStartingCapital = ventureCapital;

 m_pRef = new SecretPartner;

-m pRef->StartBusiness(ventureCapital);
+m_pRef->StartBusiness(ventureCapital);

 }

 float Partner::RaiseMoney(float amountNeeded)

 {

 return ( m_pRef->RaiseMoney(amountNeeded) );

 }

 Partner::~Partner()

-{
+ł

-delete m_pRef;
+delete m pRef;

 }

 // End of Partner.cpp

 '''

 The Partner is unable to access the SecretPartners Swiss Account data.
 It doesn't even know it's there really.
 Had the SecretPartner not wrapped that data in the inner class, the Partner would have been able to execute the statement (static_cast<SecretPartner>(m_pRef))->m_fSwissAccount; to get that information.
-If the Partner executes the statement (static_cast<SecretPartner>(m_pRef))->myInner.m_fSwissAccount, the compiler generates an error indicating that Partner cannot access a private member declared in the class 'SecretPartner', mission accomplished.
+If the Partner executes the statement (static_cast<SecretPartner>(m_pRef))->myInner.m_fSwissAccount, the compiler generates an error indicating that Partner cannot access a private member declared in the class 'SecretPartner::Inner', mission accomplished!